Ang Mo Kio massage parlour murder

-On 18 June 2006, 52-year-old Eu Lim Hoklai (余林福来 (Yú Lín Fúlái)), the owner of a seafood hawker stall, had fatally stabbed 29-year-old Yu Hongjin (俞洪金 (Yú Hóngjīn)), a massage parlour owner and peidu mama from China, while they were arguing with each other and Yu having knifed him on the stomach nine times.
+On 18 June 2006, 52-year-old Eu Lim Hoklai (余林福来 (Yú Lín Fúlái, Îr Lîm Hok-lâi)), the owner of a seafood hawker stall, fatally stabbed 29-year-old Yu Hongjin (俞洪金 (Yú Hóngjīn, Îr Âng-kim)), a massage parlour owner and peidu mama from China, while they were arguing with each other and Yu having knifed him on the stomach nine times.
 It was revealed that Eu, a married father of three, had an affair with Yu after his first few massage sessions at Yu's shop, and after discovering that Yu had been seeing someone else, Eu decided to see her on the day of the murder to break up with her, but it sparked into a fight that ended Yu's life.

 Eu was charged with murder while he was hospitalized for the injuries he sustained.
 The prosecution argued that Eu had murdered Yu in cold blood and his injuries were self-inflicted, while the defence argued that the killing was a result of a fight and the stab wounds of Eu were inflicted by Yu.
 Although Eu's defence was rejected and he was sentenced to death for murder by the trial court, he was successful in his appeal and Eu was therefore re-sentenced to ten years' imprisonment for a reduced charge of manslaughter.